EMBRYOPSIDA Pirani & Prado (crown group)

 For morphology, phylogeny and classification in Calamoideae, see Baker et al. (1999b, 2000a, b, c); there are three main clades, and Eugeissona is probably sister to the rest.
 Coryphoideae include Caryoteae, previously placed in Arecoideae (Uhl and Dransfield 1987; see also Dransfield et al. 2008a for a phylogeny).
 A number of taxa have diversified on islands, and Bacon et al. (2012) discusssed the relationships of several genera of these that belong to Trachycarpeae.
 Ceroxyloideae include Phytelephantoideae (Dransfield et al. 2005).
 Phytelephas and its relatives have 4-merous flowers with up to 1000 centrifugal stamens (Palandra) and 10 carpels; Palandra also has monopodial flower clusters, unique in the family.

 Baker et al. (2011, 2012) examined phylogenetic relationships within Arecoideae; tribes were monophyletic, but relationships within the large Areceae were unclear (see also Lewis & Doyle 2002; Baker et al. 2006).
 Norup et al. (2006) discuss generic limits in Areceae; a distinctive crown shaft is a tribal apomorphy.
 Gunn (2004) provided a phylogeny of Cocoseae as did Noblick et al. (2013: morphological analysis); the latter found a paraphyletic Syagrus that included Cocos, but bootstrap values were nearly all below 50%.
 Eiserhardt et al. (2011a) discussed phylogenteic relationships in the spiny Neotropical Bactridinae, which includes the climbing Desmoncus.
 Cuenca and Asmussen-Lange (2007) and Cuenca et al. (2007, 2008) discuss the phylogeny and biogeography of the largely New World understory Chamaedoreeae; for the phylogeny of Chamaedorea itself, see Thomas et al. (2006).
+For relationships in the East Malesian to Pacific Ptychospermatinae and integration with variation in stamen number, see Alapetite et al. (2014).

 Classification.
 Dransfield et al. (2008b, see also Dransfield et al. 2005) present the classification followed above.
 Arecoideae above are the Arecoideae of Uhl and Dransfield (1987), but minus Caryoteae, and they also include Ceroxyloideae (Hahn 2002b; also Baker et al. 1999a), basically, the arecoid line of Moore (1973: see Dransfield et al. 2005).
 Govaerts and Dransfield (2005) provide a checklist for the family, for which, see also the World Checklist of Monocots, but the best - and ever improving - resource for the family is PALMweb.